Luxcorel/Luxcorel/README.md

 ---

 ## Projects
+Here are some of my favorite projects at the moment:

 ### [Marketplace](https://github.com/luxcorel/marketplace)
 Responsive marketplace web app.
 Backend REST API built with Spring boot and responsive frontend built with Next.js.